 Plans for the restoration of the interior of the Civic Hall are now available for public viewing:

-Works are expected to commence on the restoration of Civic Hall in early 2018.
-The first stage of restoration focuses on the main hall and directly-related spaces, including the foyer, seating, amenities, stage, fly tower, and the space beneath the stage.
+In late 2017 the job of restoring the Civic Hall was awarded via a public tender process to local builder SJ Weir (Ballarat) Pty Ltd. The first stage of restoration focuses on the main hall and directly-related spaces, including the foyer, seating, amenities, stage, fly tower, and the space beneath the stage.

 The works include the installation of modern fire protection, lifts, heating and cooling, plumbing and electrical, as well as cleaning up and restoring the fabric of the building.